Skip to content Accessibility statement

 • A focus on the system: getting involved with user testing for the affected processes, and guiding staff on how to carry them out effectively.

-We'll also continue working with leaders: helping them identify potential Change Advocates, providing them with updates to share wider, and guiding them on how to support their teams.
+We'll also continue working with leaders, providing them with regular updates to share wider, and guiding them on how to support the Change Advocates in their departments.

 Thank you to everyone who has already worked with us as part of our existing Change Network.
 We're really pleased to now be able to expand it, work even more proactively with colleagues, and get wider input on how to embed the new ways of working this transformation will bring.